stefanthoss/stefandroid-blog/_posts/2021-03-09-pfsense-secure-haproxy.md

 tags: networking linux pfsense
 ---

-Using the [HAProxy package in pfSense](https://docs.netgate.com/pfsense/en/latest/packages/haproxy.html) you can setup a simple reverse proxy and SSL offloader on pfSense for your self-hosted applications.
+Using the [HAProxy package in pfSense](https://docs.netgate.com/pfsense/en/latest/packages/haproxy.html) you can set up a simple reverse proxy and SSL offloader on pfSense for your self-hosted applications.
 With pfSense 2.5.0, you can use a TLS 1.3 only configuration with maximum security for modern clients.
 By default, HAProxy offers TLS 1.0 and TLS 1.1 which are considered insecure and should be disabled.

 For testing of the TLS/SSL protocols and ciphers I'm using [testssl.sh](https://testssl.sh/).
 Assuming that you expose your service externally on <https://docker.example.com>, you can run the TLS/SSL test with

 ```text
 $ bash testssl.sh https://docker.example.com